getsentry/sentry/src/sentry/replays/blueprints/api.md

 - Parameters

   - project (optional, string)
-  - id (required, array[string]) - The id of the replay to retrieve.
-Can be specified multiple times.
+  - id (required, string) - The id(s) of the replay to retrieve.
+To specify multiple ids, use the format `?id=a&id=b ...`.
 A maximum of 100 id's can be specified.

 ### Browse Replays Viewed Status [GET]